More drivers getting flat tires in I-83 construction zone

 If you find yourself flattened by those hazards, do not just stop in your lane.

 Construction is expected to wrap up in summer 2021.
-PennDOT promises that they will stay on top of the tire trouble.
+PennDOT promises it will stay on top of the tire trouble.

 “We need to make note of that, as well, and have the contractor get out there and sweep more often,” Crochunis said.